 2016 IEEE Symposium Series on Computational Intelligence (SSCI), (12/2016)

-If you want to do your Seminar, Bachelor, or Master thesis with me, here you will find some possible projects.
-If one of these topics is of interest to you, you should get in touch with me so we can turn it into an assignment that is aligned with your personal interests and appropriate for your level of expertise.
+If you want to do your Seminar, Bachelor, or Master thesis with me, here you will find several project proposals.
+If one of these topics is of interest to you, you should get in touch with me so we can turn it into a concrete assignment that is aligned with your personal interests and appropriate for your level of expertise.